-- Teams decide on and make any last minute improvements before testing. - Make sure the marbles are being properly transferred from the top cup (airplane) • to the bottom cup (luggage rack).
-Students get 3 trials to test their design. - Each team tests their prototype while other teams observe. - 8.
-Slide 12: Facilitate a whole group reflection on final prototype design and testing results by asking questions such as the following. - What do you like best about your design? - What do you like least about your design? - What aspects of other team designs stood out to you, and/or gave you ideas for improving your own team's design?
+- Teams decide on and make any last minute improvements before testing - Each team tests their prototype while other teams observe.
+Teams test out their designs on the two box "goats".
+They determine issues that need modified, and then make adjustments if time allows. - 8.
+Slide 12: Facilitate a whole group reflection on final prototype design and testing results by asking questions such as the following. - What do you like best about your design? - What do you like least about your design?